 This tour allows you to discover the islands of Santa Cruz, North Seymour and Isabela in a unique way while you enjoy many activities such as kayaking, snorkeling and watching marine iguanas or sea lions in their natural habitat and more

-North Seymour Island is teaming with life and is a great visitor site on Galapagos!
-You might have to give way to a passing sea lion or marine iguana because they are everywhere.
+North Seymour Island is teeming with wildlife and is one of the best visitor sites in Galapagos!
+You may have to give way to a passing sea lion or marine iguana because they are everywhere.
 Blue-footed boobies’ nest on either side of the trail where mating pairs will perform their courtship dance.
-Further along the rocky shore a strand of white sand lies inland.
-Large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque seen the same as ages long past.
-The trail in North Seymour Island turns inland to reveal the largest nesting site in the Galapagos of the magnificent frigate birds in the Galapagos Islands.
+Further along the rocky shore a strip of white-sand lies inland and large flocks of sea birds are seen in massive flocks in feeding frenzies, diving into the ocean all at once; rendering a picturesque seen the same as ages long past.
+The trail in North Seymour Island also turns inland to reveal the largest nesting site of the magnificent frigate birds in the Galapagos Islands.
 These huge acrobats have a 5-foot wingspan and males display bright red, scarlet gular pouches when on the look out for a mate.
 These frigate birds can be seen sitting precariously on low branches watching over their chicks.

-“Los Tuneles” is the most spectacular site for scuba diving in Isabela Island.
-The water is shallow, calm and very clear – a sea sanctuary.
-A series of lava flows have produced unique geological formations, a series of arcs and tunnels underneath and above the water that it has created a perfect habitat for many Galapagos species.
+“Los Tuneles” is one of the most spectacular visitor sites for scuba diving and snorkeling on Isabela Island.
+The water is shallow and very clear, offering perfect views of this sea sanctuary.
+A series of lava flows produced such unique geological formations such as a series of arcs and tunnels underneath and above the water that it has created a perfect habitat for many Galapagos species.
 The entrance to the site is sometimes tricky as the access can be complicated.
 The best time to visit the tunnels is between the months of January and May and the average water temps is between 64 – 71-degree F (18 and 22 degrees C).

-Based on the flight time, a driver will transfer you from your hotel in Puerto Ayora and back to the Itabaca Channel.
-Once you arrive you will take the ferry back to Baltra Isand and take the bus to the airport to take your flight back to Quito or Guayaquil.
+Based on your departure flight time, a driver will transfer you from your hotel in Puerto Ayora and back to the Itabaca Channel.
+Once you arrive you will take the ferry back to Baltra Isand and take the bus to the airport for your returning flight back to Quito or Guayaquil.

 Gulliver Expeditions is a tour operator that offers unique Ecuador and Peru tours.
 Specialized in adventure travel such as climbing, mountain biking and horseback riding.
 We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to Machu Picchu.